Lifestyle

 Think Swedish food and you probably don’t think tacos.
 For millions of Swedes, though, Friday night means just that.
 You come home from work, change into some comfy clothes, put on some music and wait for them to heat up.
 It’s a weekly tradition known as fredagsmys or ‘cosy Friday’.

-Deviation from tacos, though, is pointless.
+Deviation from tacos, though, I think is pointless.
 Tacos work whatever the season.
 In winter, they warm you up.
 In summer you can cook fillings on the barbeque and eat them outside.
 And tacos are still great the next day.
-Taco pies and taco pizzas make regular appearances on weekend tables across Sweden, and village shops even sell family leftovers the next day.
+Taco pies and taco pizzas make regular appearances on weekend tables across Sweden, and some village shops even sell family leftovers the next day.

 Television also plays a major role in fredagsmys.
-Often it’s a film (Westerns and Star Wars are the most popular), sometimes a programme on telly (Midsomer Murders is recommended, as is catch-up of that week’s Skavlan).
+Often it’s a film (Westerns and Star Wars are some of the most popular), sometimes a programme on telly (Midsomer Murders is recommended, as is catch-up of that week’s Skavlan).

 This article is a Fika Online exclusive.